Tic Price: Coaching career

-University of New Orleans

-Price went to New Orleans as an assistant coach under Tommy Joe Eagles in 1994, but was named head coach after Eagles' unexpected death in July 1994.
-After a 20-win inaugural season, Price led the Privateers to a mark of 21-9 in 1995-96, claiming the Sun Belt Conference championship with a 57-56 victory over Arkansas-Little Rock and received a bid to the NCAA tournament where the team lost to North Carolina.
-In 1996-97, the Privateers posted a record of 22-7 and participated in the National Invitation Tournament (NIT).
-Price became the first coach to win 20 or more games in three consecutive seasons at New Orleans, while setting the Sun Belt Conference career record for winning percentage in league games (.759) and collecting a record 22 consecutive conference home wins.

-University of Memphis

-Price became Memphis' 14th head coach on March 27, 1997.
-In his first year at the helm, Price and the Tigers exceeded all expectations by going 17-12, winning the National Division of Conference USA and advancing to the NIT.
-His second season was a disappointment as a young but talented Tiger team posted a 13-15 record.
-He was forced to resign days before the start of what would have been his third season.

 McNeese State University

 Price was hired as an assistant at McNeese State in 2000.
 Prior to the 2001-02 season, Price took over the McNeese program following Ron Everheart leaving to coach Northeastern University.
 In his first season, he guided the Cowboys to the nation's largest turnaround, posting a 22-9 record, capturing a Southland Conference regular season title, and securing a berth in the NCAA tournament.
 Price went 74–68 in his five seasons with the Cowboys.
 His contract was not renewed following the 2006 season.

 North Texas

 Price spent one season as an assistant at North Texas in 2007-08.